 - Looking forward, what is needed for you, and we as a community, to work in this collaborative way?
 (Round 3)

-- The bedrock foundation of any collaborative effort is connectivity and trust…meeting and having the space to talk with people about questions that matter, starts to build this.
+- The bedrock foundation of any collaborative effort is connectivity and trust…meeting and having the space to talk with people about questions that matter.

 - People move beyond their fragmented view as they talk to each other in small groups and learn more about other parts of their community/system.